13th Maine Infantry Regiment: South Texas Expedition

 In the fall of 1863, the Union wanted to shut down the last holdout was in the Corpus Christi/Brownsville area at the mouth of the Rio Grande.
 Banks launched his Texas Coast operations in October to close the gap once and for all.
 Another issue for seizing Brownsville was the U.S. government was also anxious to show Union presence along the Mexican border since the French Army had just invaded Mexico and installed Maximillian, and there was an increasing tension and hostility with the French and Imperial Mexican forces.
 The Union planned to shut down the port and at the same time give a boost to Juárez.

 The Confederate forces in the area were commanded by General Hamilton P. Bee.
 Bee's forces consisted of a mere four companies from the 33rd Texas Cavalry under Colonel James Duff and another two companies of three-month volunteers.
 All other Confederates along the coast had been called elsewhere in the wake of the Union attack at Sabine Pass.
 The total Confederate force amounted to roughly 150 men stationed at Fort Brown.

 The 13th, with the 15th Maine, transferred from XIX Corps to XIII Corps for this operation as part of this expeditionary force.
-The 13th became part of the 2nd Brigade of the 2nd Division commanded by Colonel William M. Dye's.
+The 13th became part of the 2nd Brigade of the 2nd Division commanded by Colonel William M. Dye.
 The expeditionary force and its small fleet of steamer transports and towed sailing supply vessels arrived at the mouth of the Rio Grande shortly after noon, November 1, 1863.
 On November 2, the 13th landed on the east end of Brazos Island.
 On November 4 after unloading all necessary arms, supplies, and equipment, the XIII Corps moved west to Clarksville at the mouth of the Rio Grande.
 The 13th and the 20th Wisconsin stayed in Clarksville for a day while the rest of the brigade moved on to Brownsville with the rest of XII Corps.

 On November 2, Bee had dispatched two companies of his cavalry to observe and report on the Union landing.
 Company A under Captain Richard Taylor arrived at the mouth of the Rio Grande while company F under Captain Henry Davis arrived at Point Isabel further north.
 On November 2 Captain Taylor informed General Bee the Union forces had landed cavalry while Bee made preparatory orders for the evacuation of Brownsville.